wpmudev/shared-ui-react/README.md

 # Shared UI Components for React

+This is the official implementation of [WPMU DEV Shared UI](https://github.com/wpmudev/shared-ui/) components for React.

 ## Components

 The following is a list of the components that are ready to be used with corresponding links to NPM package and the showcase design spec.